mbettan/lake-s3-gcp/composer.md

 # Cloud Composer: S3 to GCS.
 GCS to BQ

-This tutorial illustrates how to automate a data pipeline with AWS S3, GCS and BQ
+This tutorial illustrates how to automate a data pipeline with AWS S3, GCS and BQ.
+Cloud Composer is a  managed workflow orchestration service that empowers you to author, schedule, and monitor pipelines that span across clouds and on-premises data centers.
+Built on the popular Apache Airflow open source project and operated using the Python programming language, Cloud Composer is free from lock-in and easy to use.
+Apache Airflow is an open source tool used to programatically author, schedule, and monitor workflows.
+-  DAG - a DAG (Directed Acyclic Graph) is a collection of organized tasks that you schedule and run.
+DAGs, also called workflows, are defined in standard Python files
+- Operator - an Operator describes a single task in a workflow

 ## 0. Prerequisite